 CGA works to:

-Ensure continuous improvements in the safety and integrity management; and
+- Ensure continuous improvements in safety and integrity management; and

 We also develop educational information and organize and sponsor training schools, workshops, seminars and conferences to foster dialogue on energy policy and achieve a better understanding of natural gas.